HnZGaming/TorchMonitor/readme.md

 * [TorchInfluxDb plugin](https://github.com/HnZGaming/TorchInfluxDb) to write to the database.
 * [Profiler plugin](https://github.com/TorchAPI/Profiler) to collect some game data.

-## Installation

-Grab the latest release binary (and dependency above) and put it in your Torch.

 ## Default Monitors

 Following monitors come with this plugin.